-Moved: R Harpur Seconded: M Wilson THAT the Oxford-Ohoka Community Board:
+Moved: R Harpur Seconded: M Wilson

 (a) Receives Report No. 230322040088.

 AND

 THAT the Oxford-Ohoka Community Board recommends:

 THAT the Utilities & Roading Committee:

 - (b) Approves the attached 2023/24 Proposed Roading Capital Works Programme (TRIM No. 230306030136). - (c) Authorises the Roading & Transport Manager to make minor changes to this programme as a result of consultation or technical issues that may arise during the detailed planning phase, provided the approved budgets and levels of service are met, and the changes included in Quarterly Financial reporting.